 DeLand is a medium-sized city located in the state of Florida.
 With a population of 30,195 people and 13 constituent neighborhoods, DeLand is the 105th largest community in Florida.

-DeLand is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, DeLand is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in DeLand who work in office and administrative support (14.12%), sales jobs (13.25%), and management occupations (9.36%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, DeLand is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, DeLand is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in DeLand who work in office and administrative support (13.25%), sales jobs (10.48%), and management occupations (9.20%).

-The education level of DeLand citizens is a little higher than the average for US cities and towns: 22.84% of adults in DeLand have at least a bachelor's degree.
+The population of DeLand overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in DeLand, 23.46% have at least a bachelor's degree.

-DeLand is a very ethnically-diverse city.
+DeLand is an extremely ethnically-diverse city.
 The people who call DeLand home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of DeLand residents report their race to be White, followed by Black or African-American.
 DeLand also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.81% of the city’s residents.
-Important ancestries of people in DeLand include Irish, English, Italian, and French .
+People of Hispanic or Latino origin account for 16.12% of the city’s residents.
+Important ancestries of people in DeLand include English, Irish, Italian, and French .

 The most common language spoken in DeLand is English.
 Other important languages spoken here include Spanish and German.